karlroberts/sbt-web-s3/README.md

 # sbt-web-s3

 ### Status
-Currently a 0.2.1-SNAPSHOT build and has not been release to a repo yet.
+* Currently a 0.2.1-SNAPSHOT build and has not been release to a repo yet.
-Therefore not ready for production.
+* Therefore not ready for production.

-To use it you'll need to build it locally
+* To use it you'll need to build it locally.
-It does publish to S3.
+* It does publish to S3.
-Incremental mode works so now with s3wsSync - so only changed files go up and deleted file are removed. sw3Prefix now enables publishing and deleting from a "directory" or "folder" in your bucket.
+* Incremental mode works so now with s3wsSync - so only changed files go up and deleted file are removed.
+* sw3Prefix now enables publishing and deleting from a "directory" or "folder" in your bucket.

 ## Description